Updated: October 25, 2023

 There are three criteria essential to calculate the Property purchase tax (IMT):

-- Type of property: Urban or rural
+- Type of property: Urban property or rural property

 - Buying purpose: Principal or secondary residence